helmesjo/threadable/README.md

 # threadable

 ## TLDR
-`libthreadable` is a C++ library for cache-aware, concurrent job execution using a thread pool with lock-free job queues.
-It simplifies parallel programming by managing threads and job distribution for performance-critical applications.
+`libthreadable` is a C++ library for cache-aware, concurrent task execution using
+a thread pool with lock-free queues.
+It simplifies parallel programming by managing
+threads and task distribution for performance-critical applications.

 ## Example
 ```cpp